 - As part of project registration processes, introduce personnel, volunteers, partners, and service providers to Pacific Assist's statement of commitment to child safety and wellbeing, Child Safety and Wellbeing Code of Conduct, and child safety and wellbeing policies and procedures and how they relate to Pacific Assist's vision, mission, and 4 core principles of self-reliance. - Have all volunteers, service providers, and partners (through an MOU) sign the Child Safety and Wellbeing Code of Conduct.
-Wherever possible, the code of conduct should be introduced in the context of Pacific Assist's broader commitment to child safety and wellbeing. - Conduct project specific inductions for volunteers, partners, and service providers that provide an overview of Pacific Assist's vision, mission, the 4 core principles of self-reliance, and training in the policies, protocols, and practices relevant to their project including child safety and wellbeing. - Once per month in weekly project planning and develop meetings include a training/professional development item specific to child safety and wellbeing on the agenda to either: - > Review a section of Pacific Assist's child safety and wellbeing protocols and practises; or, - ➤ View an online video, tutorial, or module on child safety and wellbeing (options include the federal government's National Principles for Child Safe Organisations, E-learning modules; the Vic.
+Wherever possible, the code of conduct should be introduced in the context of Pacific Assist's broader commitment to child safety and wellbeing. - Conduct project specific inductions for volunteers, partners, and service providers that provide an overview of Pacific Assist's vision, mission, the 4 core principles of self-reliance, and training in the policies, protocols, and practices relevant to their project including child safety and wellbeing. - In the monthly project planning and development meetings include a training/professional development item specific to child safety and wellbeing on the agenda to either: - > Review a section of Pacific Assist's child safety and wellbeing protocols and practises; or, - ➤ View an online video, tutorial, or module on child safety and wellbeing (options include the federal government's National Principles for Child Safe Organisations, E-learning modules; the Vic.
 CCYP2 Taking children's safety seriously about the Child Safe Standards; Vic.
 CCYP About the Reportable Conduct Scheme; Vic.
 CCYP Child Safe Standards; and, Vic.
-CCYP Child Safe Standards presentations [Standards 1 7]). - All relevant personnel must receive training and guidance on: Recognising and responding to grooming, neglect and other forms of child harm or abuse; Responding to disclosures of child harm or abuse, including recognising the different ways that children may disclose; The Child Safety and Wellbeing Code of Conduct, and the responsibility to comply with it and the responsibility to report non-compliance by others; Responsibilities under the complaint handling policy, including privacy considerations and record keeping obligations; The obligation to report complaints of child harm or abuse to external authorities (relevant personnel includes all directors and executive officers, and all members, volunteers, partners, and service providers who work with, interact with, or work in the vicinity of children as part of their Pacific Assist project engagement).
-When projects engage with specific groups of vulnerable children, invite relevant specialist to provide group specific training.
-Pacific Assist representatives should always work in pairs or larger numbers of adults.
-As per the Child Safety and Wellbeing Code of Conduct, an adult representing Pacific Assist is never to be alone with a child, unless the adult is the parent or guardian of the child.
-Using the Child Safety and Wellbeing Code of Conduct and the child safety and wellbeing policies and procedures, MOU's, and project implementation manuals as performance benchmarks, conduct at least annual personnel, volunteer, partner, and service provider performance reviews.
-Reviews should include: Feedback from families and children.
-Peer review.
-Project Manager observations.
-Reports of any complaints or accusations of alleged misconduct.
-Utilise individual conversations, regular catch-ups, and feedback mechanisms such as suggestion boxes to check in with children and families on a regular basis that they feel safe, and that they are comfortable with the behaviour of the adults who work with them.
-PA's Commitment Processes for reporting suspected child abuse We are committed to encouraging and welcoming the reporting of concerns, and to responding to complaints promptly, thoroughly and fairly.
-Any alleged misconduct relating to children, including inappropriate language, inappropriate interactions, bullying, emotional, physical, or sexual abuse, and/or child pornography will be investigated thoroughly and reported to appropriate authorities in accordance with Australian and New Zealand law.
-Appropriate disciplinary action will be taken against anyone whose conduct breaches our Child Safety Code of Conduct, child safety and wellbeing policy, and the related procedures.
-Pacific Assist's response to reports of suspected child abuse is based on the following overarching principles: Consistency with relevant legislation, including compliance with mandatory reporting responsibilities Protection of all parties involved in the complaint of concern Confidentiality (as distinct from secrecy) Expedient reporting Truthfulness Fairness Professionalism Appointment of a child protection incident reporting focal person Objectives • Ensure that both children and adults feel comfortable about and know how to make a complaint or report abuse
+CCYP (2022) Short Guide to the Child Safe Standards); and, Vic.
+CCYP Tipsheet Cultural Safety for Aboriginal Children.

-2 Victorian Commission for Children and Young People.
+&lt;sup>2 Victorian Commission for Children and Young People.